duyluonglc/PHP-Vars-To-Js-Transformer/readme.md

 console.log(age); // 29
 console.log(messages); //array of messages
 ```
-I use jquery extend object to keep existing attributes
+You can use jquery to extend objects and keep existing attributes by call Javascript::extend($var) instead use put method

-Naturally, you can change this default to a different view.
+You can change default namespace = window of variables by change config.
 See below.

 ### Defaults

-If using Laravel, there are only two configuration options that you'll need to worry about.
-First, publish the default configuration.

 ```bash
 php artisan vendor:publish